ag4ve/ag4ve.github.io/_posts/2023-12-14-Adventures-in-Systemd.md

 ExecStart=echo "systemd testing 2"
 ```

-And finally, lets run it and see look at the echo output (the rest is too noisy - try it yourself):
+And finally, lets run it and look at the echo output (the rest is too noisy - try it yourself):

 ```console
 $ systemctl start test